ex90rts/NejBlog/README.md

 #### Development plan / TODO

 1. Add pages feature(like Wordpress Pages), which you can 100% control the link and list page
-1. You will be able to put 5 blogs(the most) at the top of blog list page, which you want user to see first regardless the create time
 1. Give an option that you can show blog content summary in blog list page, not just title currently
 1. Update markdown editor, for making a better image upload UI
-1. More site theme for the site, multi themes config support
 1. Staticize the post page, support permalink of each post